 The Bedford School’s Scholarship Committee recognizes each family’s commitment to provide an appropriate special needs education for their child.
 Individualized attention, a hallmark of Bedford’s success, is driven by a low student/teacher ratio.
 Tuition in schools with such a low, intensive ratio is higher than other traditional private schools, but the return for the cost is much greater.
 In order to assist families who have difficulty paying full tuition, a limited amount of tuition assistance is available each year to qualifying applicants.

-Financial aid recommendations are made to Bedford’s Scholarship Committee by School & Student Services (SSS), an independent company which provides a comprehensive financial needs report.
+Financial aid recommendations are made to Bedford’s Scholarship Committee by FACTS, an independent company which provides a comprehensive financial needs report.
 This report assists the committee in determining the amount of tuition assistance granted.
-Using a comparative formula that takes into account Bedford’s yearly financial aid budget, each family’s income, SSS’s estimation of parental contribution, and students’ merit, the Scholarship Committee determines each family’s financial aid eligibility.
+Using a comparative formula that takes into account Bedford’s yearly financial aid budget, each family’s income, estimation of parental contribution, and students’ merit, the Scholarship Committee determines each family’s financial aid eligibility.
 The committee considers any funds that students receive from the Georgia Special Needs Scholarship (GSNS) as financial assistance; therefore, financial aid awards are adjusted according to students’ GSNS.

 Students eligible to enroll in a GA qualified (public) 1st grade program